 Prior to joining SRPEDD, Mr. Walker served as a longtime regional planning agency director in the Commonwealth of Virginia, outside of the nation’s capital, on behalf of a two thousand-square mile region of five counties and eight towns.

-He is also a previous multi-term local planning board member, and adjunct/lecturer in urban planning at the undergraduate and graduate levels (presently at Wheaton College), for the past eleven years.
+He is also a previous multi-term local planning board member, and adjunct/lecturer in urban planning at the undergraduate and graduate levels since 2010, currently teaching at Wheaton College and Bridgewater State University.

 Mr. Walker holds a BA in Public Policy from Duke University, and a Master’s in Urban and Environmental Planning from the University of Virginia.

-Grant first began thinking about planning while building homes in western North Carolina, asking himself, “should we really be building a 4,000 sq. ft. house on the side of this mountain?”
-That interest in the relationship between zoning (or lack thereof), design, and natural and built environments led him to study at the Harvard Graduate School of Design (MUP 2010).
+Grant first began thinking about planning while building homes in western North Carolina.
+His interest in the relationship between zoning, design, and natural and built environments led him to study at the Harvard Graduate School of Design (MUP 2010).
 Grant has worked at SRPEDD ever since, focusing on master plans, economic development, housing production, beautiful and easy-to-understand civic engagement, and commonsense project implementation.

-Grant is honored to serve on the Board of Directors and Land Acquisition Committee of Old Colony Habitat for Humanity.
+Grant is honored to serve as the Vice President of the Board of Directors and Co-Chair of the Land Acquisition Committee for Old Colony Habitat for Humanity.
 He is also a proud volunteer at the Annelle Delorme Hagerman Food Pantry.

-Grant loves visiting cities and countrysides with his wife, son, and daughter.
-He’s an avid surfcaster, a proud Florida Gator, and an emerging baseball/soccer dad.
-Grant loves working with SRPEDD’s creative, collegial team of Comprehensive Planners and all our professional partners across southeastern Massachusetts.
-He values high-quality work and takes joy in creating it.
+Grant loves visiting cities and towns with his wife, son, and daughter.
+He’s an avid surfcaster, a proud Florida Gator, and an emerging basketball/soccer dad.
+Grant enjoys working with SRPEDD’s creative, collegial team of Comprehensive Planners and all our partners – from all professional, political, and personal backgrounds – across southeastern Massachusetts.
+He values consensus and takes joy in creating high-quality work.

 Lisa Estrela-Pedro joined the Transportation Planning Department at SRPEDD in 1997 after receiving her Bachelor’s degree in Civil Engineering from the University of Massachusetts in Dartmouth.
 Today, her responsibilities include assisting with participation and oversight of the Transportation Planning section on facilitating projects, data collection and analysis efforts for various studies and projects.
 Lisa is also responsible for managing the development of the Transportation Improvement Program (TIP), an annual document for the programming of federal and state funds towards transportation improvements for the region.